 Word Jumble

-In a word jumble, a group of letters given to the player, who must then make as many words as he or she can from the available letters.
-People skilled in anagrams, or who enjoy the games Boggle, Quiddler and Scrabble, particularly love word jumbles.
+In a word jumble, a group of letters is given to the player, who must then make as many words as he or she can from the available letters.
+People skilled in anagrams, or who enjoy the games Boggle, Quiddler, and Scrabble, particularly love word jumbles.
 A free online variant, called Text Twist, is available here.

 This Crossword Puzzle Day, take a seat and stretch your brain over a few word games.